 ⑨ Listen Twice, Speak Once

-Translation… let them do most of the talking and really tune in to what they are saying.
-Lending a true ear is one of the biggest signs of respect.
+Translation—let them do most of the talking and really tune in to what they are saying.
+Lending an undivided ear is one of the most prominent signs of respect.

 ⑩ Take Notes

 Before proceeding with this one, be sure to ask for permission.
-For example you might say: “You’re sharing some very important stuff here.
-Would you mind if I took a few notes to make sure I don’t forget any of it?”
-This just oozes respect as well as lets the other person know that you believe what they’re saying is important… a major compliment.
+For example, you might say: “You’re sharing some significant stuff here.
+Would you mind if I took a few notes to ensure I don’t forget any of it?”
+This oozes respect and lets the other person know that you believe what they’re saying is important—a major compliment.

 ⑪ Identify Next Steps

-The meeting’s just about over.
+The meeting’s almost over.
 What now?
 Where do you go from here?
 Does it make sense to take this relationship to the next level?
 How so?
 Is this a potential networking power partner?

 Because people do business with people they know, like, and trust.
-And in order to create that possibility, you’ve got to be willing to do whatever it takes to earn it.
+And to create that possibility, you’ve got to be willing to do whatever it takes to earn it.